participatoryml/participatoryml.github.io/index.md

 perspectives of those impacted by an ML system to shape the system and its decisions.
-By involving affected populations in shaping the goals of the overall system, we hope to move beyond just tools for enabling human participation and progress towards a redesign of power dynamics in AI systems.
+By involving affected populations in shaping the goals of the overall system, we hope to move beyond just tools for enabling human participation and progress towards a redesign of power dynamics in ML systems.

 ### Topics